 As discussed above, the committee identified three groups of stakeholders that will derive the primary benefits of the BRP - owners of properties on the water wait list, Cambria residents and businesses, and tourists.
 In developing the plan for funding, the committee considered methods to derive revenues from each of these groups.
 The revenues thus generated form the core of the BRP's resources.
+To assure success of the BRP, the committee recommends that well in advance of any election or other decision-making process engaged by the stakeholders groups, the CCSD and County reach out to each of the three stakeholder groups to explain how the program will operate, how it benefits each group and the contributions being askedsought from each group.
+This outreach program should be tailored to all current Cambria residents and businesses, owners of all vacant parcels on the water wait list and all local lodging operators, the Cambria Tourism Board and the Cambia Chamber of Commerce. in advance of introducing legislation in order to discuss the assessment, its purpose and importance to the continued viability of Cambria as a tourist destination.
 Numerous possible revenue streams were investigated, but most were rejected because of the complexities of raising taxes and public fees in California or, because they were less efficient as the methods adopted by the committee.
 Several of the rejected approaches are identified in Appendix I.